National Antiquities Director Sigurd Curman's book collection

 There is a special card catalog to the collection.
-The books are also listed in our library catalog Album and, if not yet registered there, in the old card catalog.
+The books are also listed in the Library search tool and, if not yet registered there, in the old card catalog.
 The books are for in-library use only.

 Who was Sigurd Curman?

 In the Swedish National Encyclopedia Björn Linn's article describes Sigurd Curman:

 Curman, Sigurd, 1879-1966, Caretaker of historical monuments.
 Starting in 1906 he was a civil servant at the office of building preservation, and from 1910 an instructor in Swedish architectural history at the University College of Fine Arts, where he served as professor from 1912-1917.
 He served as a building advisor at the government office for public buildings (Byggnadsstyrelsen) 1918-23 and as Director of National Antiquities 1923-46.
 His work was responsible for much of the preservation of historical monuments during the first half of the 20th century.
 In order to fulfill his work, he educated himself as both an architect (1903) and art historian (Ph.D.
 1912).
 Curman was one of the initiators of the exhibition of older church art in Strängnäs in 1910, which was followed by the inventorying of Swedish Churches, published in 1912 by Curman and Johnny Roosval.